 Dominance of Hong Kong

 Article 2 lays down certain conditions for the applicability of the Arrangement.
-This clearly implies that parties willing to choose other reputed institutions such as ., to administer their arbitrations will be swayed, owing to their inability to capitalise upon such benefits as the Arrangement will confer.
+This clearly implies that parties willing to choose other reputed institutions such as London Court of International Arbitration, American Arbitration Association, Vienna International Arbitral Centre, Permanent Court of Arbitration etc., to administer their arbitrations will be swayed, owing to their inability to capitalise upon such benefits as the Arrangement will confer.
 This in turn may impact party autonomy, particularly for the Chinese parties, as their decisions will be influenced.

 Further, the only major counterpart to Hong Kong in Asia is the Singapore International Arbitration Centre, which has been investing heavily to become the most favourable choice.
 Recently, SIAC established the world’s first integrated dispute resolution complex.
 However, given the benefit conferred upon by the Arrangement, parties now have a pragmatic reason for choosing Hong Kong as the preferred seat.
 This in turn, may enable Hong Kong to occupy a dominant position in Asia and around the globe as an international dispute resolution service centre.

 Difficulty in the Adoption of Such Arrangement by Other Nations and Institutions